 “I don’t care that your best friend or the guy in your math class got a perfect score.
 I don’t admit test scores, I admit people.
 In a holistic process we see test scores, but we see so much more.
 Don’t distill yourself to one number.
 I don’t and neither should you.”

 — Georgia Tech Senior Assistant Director of Admission Katie Mattli

 “If applicants would like us to consider their exam results as one component of their candidacy, we will do so in a nuanced and contextual way.
 If students choose not to submit exam results, we will evaluate their candidacy in a nuanced and contextual way without scores.
 Our holistic, committee-based approach to application review provides us with the flexibility to evaluate academic and extracurricular accomplishments within a student’s individual context.”

 Jon Boeckenstedt, Vice Provost of Enrollment Management at Oregon State University, which has recently announced its new test-optional policy, expresses very clearly his feelings about the inequity of the SAT and the ACT – and many leaders in the college admissions world agree with him.
 Take a few moments to read his thoughts here.

 This is a fairly long article from the New York Times by bestselling author Paul Tough, whose book, “The Years That Matter Most: How College Makes or Breaks Us,” was released to great acclaim in 2019.
-In this article, Tough interviewed Angel Perez, who is VP for Enrollment at Trinity College in Connecticut, a liberal arts college that has successfully moved to a test-optional process over the past five years.
+In this article, Tough interviewed Angel Perez, President of the National Association for College Admission Counseling, and formerly VP for Enrollment at Trinity College in Connecticut, a liberal arts college that he moved to a test-optional process.
 It’s a long read but it helps you see the admission process through a different lens.

 If you have questions about how test-optional admissions may impact your child, or about the college admission process in general, we’re happy to be your trusted experts on this exciting journey.
 Feel free to give us a call or get in touch!